Wimmerer/wimmerer.github.io/blog/2022/03/SuiteSparseGraphBLAS_0_6_perf.md

-@def title = "SuiteSparseGraphBLAS.jl Performance in v0.6"
+@def title = "SuiteSparseGraphBLAS.jl Performance and v0.6"
 @def authors = "Will Kimmerer"
 @def published = "March 23 2022"

-Check out [Introduction to SuiteSparseGraphBLAS v0.6](/blog/2022/03/SuiteSparseGraphBLAS_introduction.md) if you are new to SuiteSparseGraphBLAS.jl, or want to see the new functionality in v0.6.
+If you're new to SuiteSparseGraphBLAS.jl check out the [docs](https://graphblas.juliasparse.org/stable/)!

 As always, benchmark things yourself!
 Most operations will be **much** faster in SSGrB.jl, especially when the matrices are large enough that it starts multithreading.
 A Julia package like `SparseArrays.jl` might (for now) be faster for functions not built into SSGrB.jl.
 Also check out the ***PERFORMANCE TIPS LINKS HERE, BOTH DOCS AND Dr. Davis PDF***